shreeyahi/okc-73-win-probability/README.md

 The 2015–16 Golden State Warriors went **24–1** to start the season.
 Right now, the Oklahoma City Thunder are also **24–1**.

-A couple hours before OKC’s next game, I found myself genuinely thinking:
+A couple of hours before OKC’s next game, I found myself genuinely thinking:
-*“Are they actually about to do this?”*
+*“Are they actually about to break this record?”*

-At the same time, my Twitter feed was full of takes like *“Shai right now is better than prime Curry”* — which, respectfully, felt like pure ragebait.
-Curry did what he did while going up against **prime LeBron**, changed the way basketball is played, and led a team that defined an era.
-The league context matters, and people tend to forget that.
+At the same time, my Twitter feed was full of takes like *“Shai right now is better than prime Curry.”*
+That kind of comparison ignores context.
+Curry’s peak came while facing **prime LeBron**, reshaping the league’s style of play, and sustaining dominance across an entire season.
+The league has changed, and records don’t exist in a vacuum.

-So instead of arguing online, I decided to actually **model it** and see what the numbers say.
+So instead of arguing online, I decided to test the claim properly — using data and probability instead of hot takes.

-I’m also fully biased.
-I’ll admit that upfront.

----

-## About me

-I’m a very motivated and determined high school student who sets goals and goes out of my way to reach them.
-I’m interested in machine learning, especially applied to sports, and I hope to one day work as an ML engineer (ideally with the NBA).

-This project is part of my GitHub portfolio, but honestly, I also did it for myself — so I wouldn’t wake up anxious checking OKC’s record every morning.
+I’m fully biased toward the Warriors.
+This project doesn’t try to hide that — it tries to account for it.

 ---